SHOWING 1 - 1 OF 1 RESULTS

 Dogs and cats must be immunized per local statues (Leesville and Vernon Parish).
 The failure to register pets that are being maintained in government quarters may result in their immediate removal and the sponsor//owner losing pet privileges for the remainder of their assignment at Fort Polk.
 Registration packets can be picked up during normal business hours.

 Households are not permitted to have more than two pets, unless exceptions are made.
 All animals must be current on their vaccinations and dogs must be kept on a heartworm preventative year-round.
 Animals found running loose will be picked up by Alexandria Animal Control.

 Animals are not permitted to be housed in the barracks.
 This includes reptiles, spiders, ferrets, fish, gerbils and alligators of any age, length or gender.

 There are no stables on Fort Polk, although there are stables and boarding facilities off-post.
 Upon arrival with your horse or pony at your new home in Louisiana, you will need an interstate health certificate and negative Coggins test verification.

 You may choose to have your horse or pony microchipped, but at this time there is no requirement for equine chipping in Louisiana.

 There are no quarantines for pets arriving on Fort Polk.

 When it comes to PCS moves, your pet is your responsibility.
 You will need to meet requirements -- and pay any fees -- for documentation, immunization and pet entry at your next duty station.
-Your military travel office can help you make reservations for air transport or give guidance on how to make the best arrangements for your pet.
+Making arrangements for your pet is your responsibility.
+This website can give you all the information you will need on how to travel overseas with pets. www.aphis.usda.gov

 If your pet will be riding in the car with you, be sure to have proof of a rabies vaccination and a current health certificate available when crossing state or international borders.
 If your pet is accompanying you in your vehicle when you move, consider: